ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 - `product/view`, `product_type/view` and `catalog/view`, to allow them to view a product
 list and product details
-- `cart/view`, `cart/create` and `cart/edit` with the `CartOwner` Limitation set to `self`, to allow them to add items to their own shopping cart, modify their cart, and delete it
+- `cart/view`, `cart/create` and `cart/edit` with the `CartOwner` limitation set to `self`, to allow them to add items to their own shopping cart, modify their cart, and delete it
 - `checkout/view`, `checkout/create`, `checkout/update` and `checkout/delete`, to allow
 them to proceed to checkout and interact with the checkout process

-You can modify the default Roles by preventing anonymous users from being able to proceed with the checkout process, and creating the *Registered Buyer* Role that enables logged-in users to purchase products.
+You can modify the default roles by preventing anonymous users from being able to proceed with the checkout process, and creating the *Registered Buyer* role that enables logged-in users to purchase products.

-You could do this by moving permissions that relate to checkout from the *Storefront User* Role to the *Registered Buyer* Role, and granting *Registered Buyer* with the `user/register` and `user/login` permissions which control access to registration and login.
+You could do this by moving permissions that relate to checkout from the *Storefront User* role to the *Registered Buyer* role, and granting *Registered Buyer* with the `user/register` and `user/login` permissions which control access to registration and login.

 See below for a detailed listing of permissions that apply to Commerce, together with their meaning.